 7) “Do not go gentle into that good night but rage, rage against the dying of the light.”

-In this quote about aging, the poet Dylan Thomas (1914-1953) asks us to fight against the dying light, which could stand for life, happiness or even engagement.
+In this quote about aging, the poet Dylan Thomas (1914-1953) asks us to fight against the dying light in this, which could stand for life, happiness or even engagement.
 Whatever you do, don’t give in to aging.
 Just look at female bodybuilder Ernestine Shepherd, who refuses to give up on her aging body by taking care of it through fitness and nutrition.
 Age is just a number, so make the most of the time you have and be good to yourself.
 And never give up on your dreams.

 8) “The closing years of life are like the end of a masquerade party, when the masks are dropped.”

 Everyone loves a masquerade party.
 Novelist Cesare Pavese (1908-1950) make the connection between this social event and old age in this fun aging well quote.

 There are those for whom the night is ruined when the masks are removed and the mystery is over, but there are also those for whom the enjoyment is just beginning.
 The privilege of living a lifetime is that you get to know yourself and accept what makes you different; at the end of life, gather loved ones around you and appreciate the people who have supported you in being who you are.